Allan Rock: Ministerial career

 In 1993, he was elected as the Member of Parliament for Etobicoke Centre and named Minister of Justice and Attorney General of Canada.
-In that capacity, he introduced significant changes to the Criminal Code, the Canadian Human Rights Act, and other federal legislation.
+In that capacity, he introduced significant changes to the Criminal Code, including major changes to the sentencing provisions that included "conditional sentences" and special provisions when sentencing indigenous offenders.
+His initiatives also included major gun safety legislation.
+He also amended the Canadian Human Rights Act, to prohibit discrimination in the federal workforce based on sexual orientation.
 He became Minister of Health in 1997, where he facilitated the creation of the Canadian Institutes of Health Research (CIHR) and more than doubled annual health research funding on a national scale.

 Subsequently, as Minister of Industry and the Minister responsible for Infrastructure Canada, he introduced Canada's innovation strategy, was responsible for Canada's three granting councils (the CIHR, Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC)), and introduced legislation to create the Pierre Elliott Trudeau Foundation to promote applied research in the social sciences and the humanities.

 Rock initially declared he would run in the Liberal Party of Canada leadership race to replace the retiring Jean Chrétien.
-However, he was unable to affect Paul Martin's commanding lead.
-In 2003, Rock quickly dropped out of the leadership race and announced his tepid support for Martin.
+However, he was unable to overcome Paul Martin's commanding lead.
+In 2003, Rock dropped out of the leadership race and announced his support for Martin.
 When Prime Minister Paul Martin was departing as leader of the Liberal Party of Canada, Rock was mentioned as a potential candidate to replace him, but on February 3, 2006, Rock announced that he would not run for leadership of the Liberal Party.
 He later endorsed Stéphane Dion's successful bid to lead the party.